aratama/alchelmy/README.md

 ## Tutorial

 * First, do `create-elm-app <application>` and `cd <application>` to make empty project.
-* Install `elm-lang/navigation`, `evancz/url-parser`.
-* Install `elm-automata` with `npm i aratama/elm-automata` command. elm-automata is not in npm yet.
 * `npx elm-automata update` to generate empty application pages.
-It will ask about the application name.
+It will ask about the application name and create an application directory in `src`.
 * Edit `src/Main.elm` as folowing:

 ```elm